MultimodalImagingCenter/MiC/README.md

 #### plot window 2: plots summing all objects from stack

 This plot window displays when using the option "Object (varying IoU)" and the option "show summary graph (varying IoU)".
 It computes the sums of objects in all slices in each category (TP, FP, FN) and then calculates the 4 metrics with these sums.
 The plot shows the 4 metrics with the varying IoU thresholds.
-Using the List button the values of the metrics can be recovered directly in a table that can be exported.
+Using the List button, the values of the metrics can be recovered directly in a table that can be exported.

 ## Licensing